mdholloway/mdholloway.github.io/resume.markdown

 ### [Zendesk](https://zendesk.com)
 #### Senior Software Engineer, Ticket Platform (2021-present)

-* Currently leading development of a [Flink](https://flink.apache.org/)-based streaming data platform for creating and storing aggregated platform usage data per customer.
+* Currently leading development of a [Flink](https://flink.apache.org/)-based stream data processing platform for creating and storing aggregated platform usage data per customer.
   * Created an RFC document to collect and incorporate feedback on the proposed system design from across Zendesk engineering.
   * Presented the project to department colleagues (both technical and non-technical).
   * Currently leading the hands-on implementation work.

 * Worked on migrating storage of archived support tickets from a legacy [Riak](https://riak.com/index.html) backend to [DynamoDB](https://aws.amazon.com/dynamodb/).

-* Conducted an observabilty audit on archived tickets and added dozens of new monitors and alerts around archived ticket storage and retrieval.
+* Performed an observability audit on archived tickets and added dozens of new monitors and alerts around archived ticket storage and retrieval.

 ### [Wikimedia Foundation](https://wikimediafoundation.org)
 #### Senior Software Engineer, Product Infrastructure (2020-2021)